PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 moves every Split output's shape and per-axis quantization into NHWC while bypassing exact inverse output adapters.
 Swish-source Slice and broader Split/Add interactions remain in the legacy matcher.
-The bounded Add family accepts a two-input Add tree whose leaves come from rank-four NHWC→NCHW adapters, optionally through a supported unary operation, exact expanded-Swish diamond, or bounded Split.
+The bounded Add family accepts a bounded acyclic two-input Add graph whose leaves come from rank-four
+NHWC→NCHW adapters, optionally through a supported unary operation, exact expanded-Swish diamond, or bounded Split.
 Add inputs and bounded operand branches are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, exact inverse output adapters are bypassed, and every Add output shape and per-axis quantization moves into NHWC.
+Candidate-wide planning collects every selected Add plus the root Concat, so an Add output may feed multiple selected Add branches or both a parent Add and the root Concat.
+Consumers outside that set must be exact inverse adapters or the candidate rejects.
 Recursive planning tracks visited Add outputs, rejects cycles, and stops at a maximum depth of 64.
 Shared application state ensures that nested Add and Split operators and cloned integer parameters are materialized only once.
 One Split may feed different Add nodes and a separate input of the same